DEFRA/epr-backend/docs/architecture/discovery/pepr-lld.md

 Initiates the upload process by:

-1. Creating a SUMMARY-LOG entity with status `awaiting_upload` (no S3 details yet)
-2. Calling CDP Uploader's `/initiate` endpoint with redirect and callback URLs
+1. Calling CDP Uploader's `/initiate` endpoint with redirect and callback URLs
+2. Setting redirect URL to: `{eprFrontend}/organisations/{id}/registrations/{id}/summary-logs/{summaryLogId}/upload-success`
 3. Returning CDP Uploader's response (uploadId, uploadUrl, statusUrl) to the frontend

-This ensures the SUMMARY-LOG document exists before the upload starts, allowing the frontend to poll it immediately.

-> [!NOTE]
-> **Alternative approach:** Initially, the frontend could call CDP Uploader directly and handle 404s gracefully when polling the backend until the SUMMARY-LOG document is created by the callback.
-This simpler approach avoids the backend needing to proxy the CDP Uploader initiate call, but introduces a race condition between upload completion and document creation.
+The SUMMARY-LOG entity is **not** created at this stage - it will be created only after the file is successfully uploaded to CDP Uploader (see `/uploaded` endpoint below).

+#### `POST /v1/organisations/{id}/registrations/{id}/summary-logs/{summaryLogId}/uploaded`

+Called by the Frontend when CDP Uploader successfully redirects after file upload.
+This endpoint:

+1. Creates a SUMMARY-LOG entity with status `preprocessing` (file uploaded, CDP Uploader processing in progress)
+2. Returns success to Frontend
+3. Frontend then renders the status page and begins polling

+This ensures SUMMARY-LOG entities are only created when a file has been successfully uploaded to CDP Uploader, avoiding abandoned entities.

 #### `GET /v1/organisations/{id}/registrations/{id}/summary-logs/{summaryLogId}`